👉

 Instructions and Help about Shared Well Agreement Washington State

-Water law adapted 100 years ago was based on the concept of the water resources of Washington are owned in common by the citizens of the state that water is regulated for the beneficial use of the general public and to protect our natural environment this is part of the video series looking at how the 1917 water code came to be and how it is applied today this video will focus on rural landowners seeking a water supply for a home or to raise livestock or grow crops did you know that when you buy a piece of property in our state water law does not ensure that you have water with that property the 1917 water code requires that you obtain a water right from the state you use the water of Washington even if it is water flowing through your property in 1945 the State adapt to the ground water code requiring the same kind of water right permits for the right to use groundwater the legislature recognized that most rural homes rely on wells that use relatively small amounts of water and so allowed some exemptions from requiring a permit these are known as permit exempt wells these wells don't have to go through the permit process by putting the water to use qualifies the well owner for a water right that enjoys the same privileges and responsibilities as any other water right only for water uses are allowed with a permit exempt well water for a single home or a group of homes pumping up to 5,000 gallons a day watering a non commercial lawn their garden up to a half acre in size water for livestock water for industrial purposes including irrigation up to 5,000 gallons a day in many areas of our state...
+Water law, adapted 100 years ago, was based on the concept that the water resources of Washington are owned in common by the citizens of the state.
+The purpose of this law is to regulate water for the beneficial use of the general public and to protect the natural environment.
+This video is part of a series that examines how the 1917 water code was established and how it is applied today.
+In particular, this video focuses on rural landowners who need a water supply for their homes, livestock, or crops.
+It is important to note that when you purchase property in our state, water law does not guarantee that you will have water access.
+According to the 1917 water code, you must obtain a water right from the state in order to use water in Washington, even if it flows through your property.
+In 1945, the state adopted the groundwater code, which made it mandatory to obtain water right permits for using groundwater.
+However, recognizing that most rural homes rely on wells that use relatively small amounts of water, the legislature allowed some exemptions.
+These exemptions, known as permit-exempt wells, do not require a permit as long as the water is put to use.
+By qualifying for a water right through the use of the well, the owner enjoys the same privileges and responsibilities as any other water right holder.
+Permit-exempt wells are allowed for certain uses, such as providing water for a single home or a group of homes, watering a non-commercial lawn or garden up to a half acre in size, providing water for livestock, and water for industrial purposes, including irrigation up to 5,000 gallons per day.
+In many areas of our state, most or all of the water has already been allocated to farmers, cities, or for...